-The Consolidated Appropriations Act, 2021, allows deductions for eligible expenses paid for with covered loan amounts.
+The CAA, 2021 allows deductions for eligible expenses paid for with covered loan amounts.
 California law conforms to this federal provision, with modifications.
 For California purposes, these deductions do not apply to an ineligible entity.
-"Ineligible entity" means a taxpayer that is either a publicly-traded company or does not meet the 25% reduction from gross receipts requirements under Section 311 of the Consolidated Appropriations Act, 2021.
-For more information, see Specific Line Instructions or R&TC Section 24308.6.
+"Ineligible entity" means a taxpayer that is either a publiclytraded company or does not meet the 25% reduction from gross receipts requirements under Section 311 of Division N of the CAA, 2021.
+For more information, see Specific Line Instructions or R&TC Section 24308.6, or go to ftb.ca.gov and search for AB 80.

 Revenue Procedure 2021-20 allows taxpayers to make an election to report the eligible expense deductions related to a PPP loan on a timely filed original 2021 tax return including extensions.
 If a taxpayer makes an election for federal purposes, California will follow the federal treatment for California tax purposes.

-Advance Grant Amount - For taxable years beginning on or after January 1, 2019, California law conforms to the federal law regarding the treatment for an emergency Economic Injury Disaster Loan (EIDL) grant under the federal CARES Act or a targeted EIDL advance under the Consolidated Appropriations Act, 2021.
+Advance Grant Amount - For taxable years beginning on or after January 1, 2019, California law conforms to the federal law regarding the treatment for an emergency EIDL grant under the federal CARES Act or a targeted EIDL advance under the CAA, 2021.